pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 ```

 The verbosity of this construction means developers almost never use it in practice.
 Siesta designs around it by
-encouraging developers to instead provide an object that implements a `ResourceObserver` protocol, and provides a
+encouraging developers to instead provide an object that implements a `ResourceObserver` protocol, and it provides a
 shortcut overload to encourage that pattern.
 This design decision is a direct result of the current awkwardness of
 forming weakly bound method references.